ceedee666/drumm.sh/content/teaching/python-mooc/week4_assignment_questions.md

 <br>

 <details>
-	<summary>The line breaks "\n" at the end of each line in the file are automatically deleted by the ‘with’ statement.</summary>
+	<summary>The line breaks "\n" at the end of each line in the file are automatically deleted by the ï¿½withï¿½ statement.</summary>
 	âŒ
 </details>